 I began teaching dance in Saxonburg for Gwen’s School of Twirling in 1982.
 Shelor opened its doors in Lyndora, in what was the old Lyndora Presbyterian Church in 1984 and moved in 2001 to Fairground Hill Road, Butler.
 SheLor evolved through my love of dance and was inspired by the loss of my sister the late Shelly Portman, an accomplished dancer and my mother the late Rosalie Portman.
 My mother served as dance manager for 20 years until her passing in 2010.
 Their memories will always remain an ongoing inspiration to me.

 Family has been rooted in my business from the very beginning.
 My father has been involved in all 30yrs, a behind the scenes kind of man; my brother, John has been known to help out and continues to support me along with his family, wife Tami and son Evan; my husband, who some of you titled Mr. Jim, is a United Methodist Minister, he was the instrument who pushed for the “new studio” and who we all must thank.
 He is my treasure and there for every need; my daughter, Lucy, a devoted dancer and athlete who also shares her love of dance as a competitor and student teacher.
 And my family is growing… Jim and I have Mike who is studying dentistry at UCLA, his wife Crystal a former dancer and competitor in Michigan and their daughter, Kaia Mae, soon to be a dancer.
 Hadie is a nurse and resides in Florida.
-Eric, a financial advisor in Sewickley, his wife Julie a nurse, and their son Riley and daughter Grace, who will make her debut in our 30th year recital celebration.
+Eric, a financial advisor in Sewickley, his wife Julie a nurse, and their son Riley and daughter Grace, who will made her debut in our 30th year recital celebration.

 With Pride…I celebrate Instructors and former students who have continued there dance education and careers: Shannan Dorcy, Competition, Gymnastic-Acrobat Instructor, RAD certified, Bachelor of Science Degree in Elementary Education, Specialization in Early Childhood Development, and Minor in Dance SRU.
 Jodi Baxley, Dance, Gymnastic-Acrobat Instructor, RAD certified, Tap certified with FAPA, has studied at the International RAD Summers Teaching Program, works as a Registered Nurse.
 Kristen Mason, Competition Instructor, RAD certified, Master of Science Degree in Exercise Physiology University of Pittsburgh, Minor in Dance from SRU.
 Rochelle Graham, Competition Instructor, RAD certified, Bachelors in Social Work SRU where she pursued her dance education.
 Danielle Smith, Dance Instructor, RAD certified, choreographer for numerous Butler High School Musicals.
 Sara McLafferty, Competition Instructor, RAD certified, BHS Sequinette Director, Bachelors of Science Degree Interior Design, Minor in Dance Performance from La Roche College, danced professionally with the Mid-Atlantic Ballet Company.
 Chalice Streitman Dance Instructor, attends SRU majoring in Dance & Exercise Science; she has studied abroad for classical dance in India with Revathi Ramachandran.
 Angel Streitman Crissman previous Instructor, studying at the University of Arizona for a Masters in Dance Education, danced professionally with Attack Theater, Angel has been a part of residencies, performed works under the following choreographers/companies: the Bridgman/Packer Dance Company, Pablo Fransisco from the Jose Limon Company, Jen Keller, Melissa Teodora, Ursula Payne, John Dayger of the Lar Lubovitch Dance Company, and Helanius Wilkins.
 Adria Streitman previous Instructor, attends RMU is continuing her career in education and theater, and has performed in numerous shows professionally with Pittsburgh Musical Theater.
 Karis Lovett Tompkins danced professionally with the Salsa Dance Company of Raleigh N.C.
 Nicole Wargo graduate of SRU in Exercise Science, minor in Dance, danced professionally with Biography Dance Company, manages & teaches at the Oxford Fitness Center, Wexford.
 Dori Funyak, previous instructor, minor in dance at SRU, Maria Pribis danced at University of Pittsburgh was on Dance Team, went on to be a Pediatrician.
 Jocelyn Shuber Pediatric Speech Therapist danced at Penn State as a member of Orchesis Dance Company.
 Jill Szwed, graduate of Saint Louis University, Bachelor of Science Degree in Meteorology, Minor in Communication, a member & choreographer of the dance company Phases of Motion.
 Kelly Szwed is attending Saint Louis University majoring in Nursing, member and choreographer for Phases of Motion dance group & will serve as the group’s Director of Choreography this year.
 Cassandra Foust attends SRU & dance minor, Lindsay Foust attends SRU & dance minor, Anthony Holland a former student of SheLor who has gone on to perform on Broadway in “Rent”, Shannon McCarren student at IUP majoring in Theater.
 I am proud and thankful for my talented instructors and students that I’ve had the honor to mentor and build relationships with through these 30 years.
 I hold the experiences and friendships in my heart.